jupiters1117/mico/docs/index.rst

 MICO: Mutual Information and Conic Optimization for feature selection
 ---------------------------------------------------------------------

 **MICO** is a Python package that implements a conic optimization based feature selection method with mutual information (MI) measure [1]_.
-The idea behind the approach is to measure the features’relevance and redundancy using MI, and then formulate a feature selection problem as a pure-binary quadratic optimization problem, which can be heuristically solved by an efficient randomization algorithm via semidefinite programming [2]_.
+The idea behind the approach is to measure the features’relevance and redundancy using MI, and formulate a feature selection problem as a pure-binary quadratic optimization problem, which can be heuristically solved by an efficient randomization algorithm via semidefinite programming [2]_.
 Optimization software **Colin** [6]_ is used for solving the underlying conic optimization problems.

 This package

 - implements three methods for feature selections:

-  + **MICO** : Conic Optimization approach
+  + **MICO** : :ref:`Conic optimization approach for feature selection` (main approach)
-  + **MIFS** : Forward Selection approach
+  + **MIFS** : :ref:`Backward elimination approach for feature selection`
-  + **MIBS** : Backward Selection approach
+  + **MIBS** : :ref:`Forward selection approach for feature selection` (less expensive)

 - supports three different MI measures: